IceIce1ce/TSBOW/baselines/README.md

 # Baselines for [AAAI 26] TSBOW

-In this section, we provide the Python source code for baseline models used in paper Experiments.
+In this section, we provide the Python source code for baseline models used in Experiments.

 <!-- MARK: Installation -->